abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 The only difference between different monoids would be the number of morphisms that they have and the relationship between them.

 The intuition behind this representation from a category-theoretic standpoint is encompassed by the law of *closure* that monoid and group operations have and that categories lack --- it is the law stating that applying the operation (functional composition) on any two objects always yields the same object, e.g. no matter how you flip a triangle, you still get a triangle.
+As Tom Lehrer sings, "Try as you may, you just can't get away from mathematics".
+In the case of monoids, we can't get away from the object.

 |                   | Categories    | Monoids   | Groups    |
 | ---               | ---           | ---       | ---       |